 HMS is actually the abbreviation for Munter hitch belay, meaning you belay with the Munter hitch and a carabiner.
 This should be the basic knowledge of climbers, but it does not get taught everywhere anymore.
 You should however know how to make this knot, before you take to the rocks.

-Disadvantage: There are two versions, which often leads to confusion.
-Also, the change to the tuber can be difficult and the belay method is unfortunately very bad for the climbing rope.
+Disadvantage: there are two versions, which often leads to confusion.
+Plus, the change to the tuber can be difficult and the belay method is unfortunately very bad for the climbing rope.

 This auto-locking device can be met most frequently on the wall.
-You will also often see the previous version, “the old” GriGri.
+You will also often see the previous version, “the old” GriGri1.
 It is a little bit bigger and does not go so well with the modern thinner ropes.
 The handling of the GriGri2 is a bit more complicated, therefore it is often referred to as a device for advanced users.
-Per se it is very safe, however it can get very uncomfortable if you make the crucial mistake of enclosing the device with the whole hand at the rope output.
-If you avoid this, it is perfect, especially if the partner likes to project.
+Per se it is very safe, since the GriGri automatically encloses the rope.
+If operated incorrectly, this mechanism can be blocked by the belayer, so that the braking effect is completely lost.
+For this reason, it is important to practise handing out the rope (throttle method) and taking in the rope (tunnelling) several times until you can do it safely.
+Once you have mastered all the moves, the GriGri is a very pleasant and reliable device, especially when your climbing partner likes to project.

-Disadvantages: It is quite pricey and heavy, needs some practice and routine when new to the device, and if you use it wrong the safety is quickly gone.!!!
+Disadvantages: it is quite pricey and heavy, needs some practice and routine when new to the device, and if you use it wrong, it can become unsafe.